fleytman/mob_tools/README.md

-# qamobtools
+# mobtools
-Tools and manuals for mobile testing
+Tools and manuals for mobile testing and developing